ZakArmstrong99/stock-analysis/README.md

 pretty much the same as no changes needed to be made to the formatting script or the loop that puts the new values into the table.

 ## Summary:

+Refactoring code has advantages and disadvantages.
+An advantage is that it there is a clear objective of the code already, which cuts out some of the early process of writing code or starting from scratch.
+Refactoring code saves time as the necessary scripts for the code to work are already created.
+While refactoring can save a lot of time, it can also lead to confusion depending on the code being refactored.
+There have many elements that may lead to confusion when trying to refactor some elses code, as there might not be comments explaining what certain code does.
+Overall, refactoring code is important as it not only improves code, but also is more effeicent as you don't have to start from scratch.